sijiazong/CMPE202/lab4/output/README.md

 Responsibilities:
 Add Customer to Waitlist
 Delete Customer from Waitlist
-Notify Customer of when table is available
+Confirm Customer Reservation(send message)
-Get Table Availability from Table Manager
+Notify Customer when table is available(send message) Get Table Availability from Table Manager
 Get next Customer in waitlist for available table
 Assign Customer to table